 Clients and employees are entitled to access their personal information that is in the custody or control of the practice.
-According to Section 32 of PIPA a Dietitian may charge "a minimal fee for access" unless the information is that person's employee personal information.
+According to Section 32 of PIPA a physical therapist may charge "a minimal fee for access", unless the information is that person's employee personal information.
+For more information, see form Request for Access to Personal Information.

-The privacy officer should develop published procedures that allow a person to have access to their own records.
+The privacy officer should develop procedures that allow a person to have access to their own records.
 The process should allow both clients and employees to access and request correction of their personal information.
 These procedures should set out what minimal fees will be charged for client access to records.
 The minimal fee is intended to recover some of the actual and necessary costs incurred by the practice to provide access, and may include the costs associated with locating, retrieving, producing and copying a record, preparing the record for disclosure and any postage or shipping costs.
 The minimal fee may include the cost of reviewing the records prior to their disclosure both for information that is not part of the access request, or for information that should be withheld.